 The use and control of Members savings for their mutual benefit; and

 The training and education of Members in the wise use of money and in the management of their financial affairs.

+To carry on one or more of the financial activities specified in section 1ZA(1) of the Credit Unions Act 1979 for the benefit of the members of the society.

 Permissions

-The Board of Directors shall be responsible for ensuring that the Credit Union applies for, obtains and maintains all necessary permissions to operate legally as a credit union.
+The Board of Directors shall be responsible for ensuring that the Credit Union applies for, obtains and maintains all necessary permissions to operate legally as a Credit Union.

 Powers